 3. Body: Full

 Cabernet sauvignon is a full-bodied red wine.
-In fact, it tops the list of full-bodied red varietals, carrying some of the lushest, thickest sips that will coat most of the mouth, lingering between sips.
+It tops the list of robust red varietals, carrying some of the lushest, thickest sips that will coat most of the mouth and linger.
 Many describe cabernet sauvignon’s body as unctuous, gravelly, rich and deep.
+The region the grapes grow in will also impact the wine’s body.
+A cool-climate cabernet sauvignon will be drier and have more noticeable notes of herbs and vegetables than a warm-climate varietal, which will taste more of ripe fruit and spice.
 Its full-bodied composition also means this wine type:

 4. Bouquet: Earthy